-he Model 2241-2i and 2241-2i/2 are portable microprocessor-based digital Scaler/ Ratemeter instruments designed for use with scintillation, Geiger-Mueller (GM), and proportional type detectors to measure ionizing radiation.
-Data is presented on a four-digit (six digits in the scaler mode) Liquid Crystal Display (LCD) with a moving decimal point.
-A three-position switch labeled OFF/RATEMETER/SCALER selects the desired operating mode for the instrument.
+he Model 2241-4 is a portable microprocessor-based digital Scaler/Ratemeter coupled to a Model 42-31H Neutron Detector for use in measuring and monitoring neutron radiation.
+Data is presented on a four-digit (six digits in the scaler mode) Liquid Crystal Display (LCD) with moving decimal point.
+A three-position switch labeled "OFF/RATEMETER/SCALER" selects the desired operating mode for the instrument.